osmosis-labs/docs/docs/osmosis-outpost/user-interface-setup/widget/getting-started.md

 If you are interested in customizing the style of your own widget, please follow the instructions [here](./customization-guide/customizability).

-Otherwise, if you are interested in embedding the widget in your exising application, follow the instructions [here](./embed/installation.md).
+Otherwise, if you are interested in embedding the widget in your existing application, follow the instructions [here](./embed/installation.md).